paulkakell/Brthr_Frm_Update/README.md

 `The remote Brother printer is NOT running the latest firmware version.
 An update is recommended.`
 `Do you want to download and install the latest firmware?
 (Y/N): Y`
 `Firmware file downloaded`
+`Uploading firmware file to the printer...`
+`Firmware update process has started.
+Please wait for the printer to reboot and complete the update.`